All of Illinois thrives when its youngest children thrive

 have access to

 The first three years of a child’s life are the most active period for establishing the brain's architecture.
 In fact, more than 1 million new neural connections form every second.
-Moreover, cardiovascular disease, diabetes and depression—three of the most common and costly conditions that account for more than $600 billion in health care expenditures in the U.S. annually—can be linked to adverse early childhood experiences.
+Moreover, cardiovascular disease, diabetes and depression—three of the most common and costly conditions that account for more than $600 billion in health care expenditures in the U.S. annually—are associated with adverse early childhood experiences.

 #1 Threat to Children’s Well-being is Poverty